NeuroDesk/neurocontainers/recipes/lcmodel/README.md

 ## lcmodel/6.3 ##
 Automatic quantification of in vivo proton MR spectra.

-LCmodel is now open source - to activte the license: for each analysis enter in View/Edit Control Paramters the following (more info in Figure 7.7 of the User's Manual http://www.s-provencher.com/pub/LCModel/manual/manual.pdf): key = 210387309

 When using this for the first time, run:
 ```
 setup_lcmodel.sh